 What This Means for Our Clients

 These changes reinforce the importance of ethical decision-making in accounting.
-As part of our due diligence, you may at times find that we ask more questions than your previous accountant, but this is in everyone’s best interest – yours and ours.
-By ensuring compliance, we protect our clients from potential audits and penalties, giving them peace of mind in their financial affairs.
+As part of our due diligence, we may ask more questions than your previous accountant, but this serves everyone’s best interests.
+By ensuring compliance, we protect clients from potential audits and penalties, giving them peace of mind.

-For example, if a client presents us with financial records that seem inconsistent, or it doesn’t appear to have been documented, we will take the time to clarify the discrepancies with them.
-This diligence not only ensures compliance but also protects the client from unintended tax or legal consequences.
-If a client is not willing to comply with tax obligations, including correcting a past false or misleading statement, we may need to dis-engage the client and, depending on the severity and the application of TASA breach reporting requirements, we may be compelled to report the false or misleading statement.
+For example, if a client provides financial records that appear inconsistent or undocumented, we clarify discrepancies with them.
+This diligence ensures compliance and protects clients from unintended tax or legal consequences.
+If a client refuses to comply with tax obligations, including correcting a past false or misleading statement, we may need to disengage from the client.
+Depending on severity and TASA breach reporting requirements, we may also report the false or misleading statement.

-At Lemonade Beach, ethics aren’t just a set of rules – they’re the foundation of how we do business.
-By embracing these changes, we continue to provide a high-quality, trustworthy service to our clients while safeguarding the integrity of the accounting profession.
+At Lemonade Beach, ethics aren’t just rules—they form the foundation of our business.
+By embracing these tax agent changes, we continue providing high-quality, trustworthy service while safeguarding the accounting profession’s integrity.